erezgeva/libptpmgmt/clkmgr/sys_test/TEST_REPORT_9bd1a2b9.md

 ## 4. Test Strategy / Approach

-* The Clock Management Library was validated primarily through black-box functional testing using test applications that exercise the library’s APIs.
+* The Clock Management Library was validated primarily through black-box functional testing using test applications that exercise the library`s APIs.
 Test outcomes was verified by comparing API responses to expected results under defined conditions.
-In addition, non-functional stress testing was conducted to assess the library’s robustness during extended operation.
+In addition, non-functional stress testing was conducted to assess the library`s robustness during extended operation.
 * Both automated and manual tests were executed, with automation rate of 97.14%